codecapsules-io/codecapsules-docs/docs/tutorials/develop-persistent-sleep-tracker-part-1.md

 This tutorial series is best suited for those with some Python, HTML, and Flask experience.
 But even if you feel you don't have much experience with these, don't worry.
 We'll walk through this application step-by-step.
 Let's get started!

-## MongoDB Atlas
+## MongoDB Data Capsule

 One of the most important aspects of this tutorial is using a Mongo Database (MongoDB).
 With this MongoDB, we can track users' login information and sleep data.
 MongoDB is a _NoSQL_ databases, which means we can store data easily, in variable formats, without having to first create tables, as we would have to with a traditional SQL databse.
 If you're unfamiliar with NoSQL databases or MongoDB in general, take a look at [this explainer](https://www.mongodb.com/nosql-explained) by the MongoDB organisation.

-MongoDB Atlas clusters are free to use.
-Follow [this short tutorial](https://codecapsules.io/docs/how-to-connect-a-mongodb-using-mongodb-atlas-with-your-code-capsules-application) to create the MongoDB Atlas cluster that we'll use to store the user data for this sleep tracker application.
+Follow [this short tutorial](../reference/set-up-mongodb-data-capsule.md) to create a MongoDB data capsule that we'll use to store the user data for this sleep tracker application.
 This step is *extremely* important – without a database, our application will not function.

-Once you've set up a MongoDB Atlas cluster, continue with this tutorial.
+Once you've set up a MongoDB data capsule, continue with this tutorial.

 ## Requirements

-In addition to creating a MongoDB Atlas Cluster, make sure you have the following:
+In addition to creating a MongoDB Data Capsule, make sure you have the following:

 - [Git](https://git-scm.com/) installed and a registered [GitHub](https://github.com) account.
 - [Virtualenv](https://pypi.org/project/virtualenv/) installed.